AndersDeath/diary2/000-current.md

 # 10 Juli - Mittwoch - Berlin - 657 Tag der Einwanderung - Warm Rainy

 The office day was nice and rainy a litte bit.
+In the evening I was on Toastmasters meeting and It was absolutely disaster.